InezPereira/academic-kickstart/content/post/mcmc_overview/index.md

 Wait, what?
 Can you repeat that?

-Yep, this general method builds up on a lot of concepts, which I won't have time (or space) to explore in one single article.
+Yep, this general method builds up on a lot of concepts, which I won't have time (nor space) to explore in one single article.
 Let's be honest, you wouldn't read the whole thing anyway.

 Sooo, here is the deal.
 I have been reading a lot (_a lot_ 🤓) of papers on this issue, and one of the things that really confused me was that I could not order or organize the different approaches in my head.
-So this first article is for those who already have a basic understanding of MCMC and wish to dig deeper but are, as I still am, often overwhelmed by this micro-field's jargon.
+So this first article is for those who already have a basic understanding of MCMC and wish to dig deeper but are, as I still am, often overwhelmed by this micro-field's jargon and creative mathematical thinking.

 * **Metropolis Hastings algorithm**
   * **Metropolis algorithm**: Here, the proposal distribution is symmetric, meaning